The absentee ballot count is mercifully over.

-Elections officials and Miami-Dade Mayor Carlos Gimenez acknowledged a range of problems at a handful of sites topped by a lengthy ballot and poorly organized precincts.
-But they also argued that no more than a half-dozen of the countys 541 polling places experienced severe waits, including the Brickell Avenue area of downtown Miami, West Kendall, Country Walk, Goulds and Homestead.
+Elections supervisors and Miami-Dade Mayor Carlos Gimenez acknowledged a range of problems at a “handful” of sites — topped by a lengthy ballot and poorly organized precincts.
+But they also argued that no more than a half-dozen of the county’s 541 polling places experienced severe waits, including the Brickell Avenue area of downtown Miami, West Kendall, Country Walk, Goulds and Homestead.

 The problems drew fire from frustrated voters, voting rights groups and political leaders from both parties.
 Though there were long lines elsewhere in the state, including Orlando, no reports came close to matching the grinding delays in Miami-Dade.

 “There are many Third World countries that would never ask their citizens to stand in line for six to seven hours to cast their ballots,’’ said Deirdre Macnab, president of the League of Women Voters Florida.